tmarfil/viptest/README.md

 - **IGNORE_CERTIFICATE_WARNINGS**: Determines whether to ignore SSL certificate warnings.
 - **MAX_CONCURRENCY**: Sets the maximum number of concurrent processes.
 - **NAME_RESOLUTION_OVERRIDE**: Decides whether to use the IP address provided in the CSV file to override the system DNS resolution.

+## Exiting a Python Virtual Environment

+  > **Note: Exiting a Python Virtual Environment**
+  >
+  > To exit a Python virtual environment, simply run the `deactivate` command.
+This will deactivate the virtual environment and return you to your normal shell.
+  >
+  > ```sh
+  > deactivate
+  > ```
+  >
+  > Once you run this command, your shell prompt should no longer show the name of the virtual environment, indicating that you have successfully exited it.

 # VIPTest CSV File Creation and Program Behavior